EricMFink/ProfessionalResponsibility/_outlines/Fees.md

 ## Problems

 Attorney represented client in personal injury action against the driver of the car in which the client was injured while passenger.
 The personal injury action was settled, and the attorney received check in the amount of $10,000 payable to the attorney.
 The attorney deposited the check in her clients’ trust account.
 One day later, the attorney received letter from bank, which had heard of the settlement of the personal injury lawsuit.
 The bank informed the attorney that the client had failed to make his monthly mortgage payments for the last three months and demanded that the attorney immediately release $900 of the proceeds of the settlement to the bank or the bank would institute mortgage foreclosure proceedings against the client.
 The attorney informed the client of the bank’s letter.
 The client responded: “I don’t care what the bank does.
 The property is essentially worthless, so let the bank foreclose.
 If the bank wants to sue me, I’ll be easy enough to find.
 I don’t think they’ll even bother.
-You just take your legal fees and turn the rest of the proceeds over to me.”
+You just take your legal fees and turn the rest of the proceeds over to me."
 Is the attorney subject to discipline if she follows the client’s instructions?

 a.
 Yes, if the client does not dispute the $900 debt to the bank.
 b.
 Yes, because the attorney knew that the client was planning to force the bank to sue him.